 - skin rash, hives, itching, or bumps on the skin

-- changes in skin color on the face
+- Changes in skin color of the face

 - fast or irregular breathing

 - puffiness or swelling of the eyelids, area around the eyes, face, or lips

 - troubled breathing